 |German Unity Day

 |All Saints Day (in Catholic areas)

 Neujahr (New Year) is celebrated on January 1st.
 This holiday marks the beginning of a new year.
 In Germany, people often spend time with family and friends, eating special foods, and watching fireworks displays.

 Heilige Drei Koenige, 6 January, Three Kings Day (in Catholic areas)

 Heilige Drei Koenig is celebrated on January 6th in English Three Kings Day.
 This holiday celebrates the visit of the Three Wise Men to baby Jesus.
-Germans typically celebrate this day by eating special foods, going to church, and exchanging gifts.
+Germans typically celebrate this day by eating special foods, attending church, and exchanging gifts.

 Karfreitag, Friday before Easter (Good Friday)

 Karfreitag is a religious holiday celebrated on the Friday before Easter.
 It commemorates the crucifixion of Jesus Christ.
-In Germany, many people attend church services and observe a period of fasting.
+In Germany, many people attend church services and observe a fasting period.

 Ostersonntag, First Sunday after Good Friday (Easter Sunday)